ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 While version control is useful to keep track of changes made to a piece of work over time, it also let you to modify the timeline of commits.
-There are several totally ligitimate reasons why you might want to do that, from keeping the commit history clean of unsuccessful attempts to do something to incorporate work done by someone else.
+There are several totally legitimate reasons why you might want to do that, from keeping the commit history clean of unsuccessful attempts to do something to incorporate work done by someone else.

 This episode explores some of the commands `git` offers to manipulate the commit history